Puerto Rican government-debt crisis: Skepticism

 Several Puerto Rico senators have expressed that Puerto Rico's debt is simply impossible to repay and so they have stated that Puerto Rico should instead negotiate payback terms with bondholders.
 A different viewpoint emerged from others who were not senators, such as economist Joaquin Villamil, who deemed it necessary for Puerto Rico to issue debt at least once more to return liquidity to the Puerto Rico Government Development Bank and thus be able to repay its debt.
-Some, like House Minority Whip Jennifer González, claim the crisis is mere propaganda, created so the incumbent political party could enact, amend, and repeal laws that it would otherwise be unable to justify.
+Some, like House Minority Whip Jenniffer González, claim the crisis is mere propaganda, created so the incumbent political party could enact, amend, and repeal laws that it would otherwise be unable to justify.
 Others, such as the President of the Senate of Puerto Rico, Eduardo Bhatia, claim the crisis was created by ruthless investors, who wish to profit from credit downgrades.

 Proposed solutions

 Restructuring of debt

 In June 2015, Governor Padilla announced that the Commonwealth was in a "death spiral" and "the debt is not payable".
 The government of Puerto Rico commissioned an analysis of its financial problems asking for solutions that resulted in the "Krueger Report" published in June 2015.
 The report called for structural and fiscal reforms as well as for a restructuring of outstanding debts.
 One month later, a report was published that rejected the need for debt restructuring.
-It was commissioned by a group of 34 hedge funds that specialize in distressed debt—sometimes referred to as vulture funds—who had hired economists with an IMF background.
-Their report indicated that Puerto Rico has a fixable deficit problem, not a debt problem.
+The report indicated that Puerto Rico has a fixable deficit problem, not a debt problem.
 It recommended improvements to tax collection and a reduction of public spending.
 The report also recommended consideration of public private partnerships and the monetization of government-owned buildings and ports.
 The report made use of data of the Krueger Report and warned that the costs of default would be high.
 One of the authors opined that Puerto Rico has been "massively overspending on education".
 Detractors remark that Puerto Rico's spending on education is only 79% of the U.S. average per pupil while supporters remark that, when compared to Puerto Rico's GDP, such spending is extraordinarily high.
 In response to the hedge fund report, Víctor Suárez Meléndez, chief of staff of the governor of Puerto Rico, indicated that "extreme austerity [alone] is not a viable solution for an economy already on its knees".
 On October 14, 2015, the Wall Street Journal reported that "U.S. and Puerto Rican authorities were discussing the possibility of issuing a "superbond" as part of a restructuring package".
 This plan would have a designated third party administer an account holding some of the island's tax collections and those funds would be used to pay holders of the superbond.
 The existing Puerto Rican bondholders would take a haircut on the value of their current bond holdings.